Arizona travel is a unique experience! Why will it be Most Memorable?

 Tucson Area – A few places surrounding the city attract birds.
-For instance the main park, Reid Park, attracts wintering waterfowl.
-On the far Northeast side, the pond in Agua Caliente Park do the same.
+For instance the main city park, Reid Park, attracts wintering waterfowl.
+On the far Northeast side, the pond in Agua Caliente Park does the same.
 Here’s another spectacular birding place…

 Northern Arizona – The California Condor was introduced here as part of the recovery process.
-It is on the Endangered Species list, and has been the most precarious bird, with only 22 birds in existence in 1982.
+It’s on the Endangered Species list, and has been the most precarious bird, with only 22 birds in existence in 1982.
 That’s when a program of reintroduction began, by captive breeding.
 First began in California in 1992, and in Arizona in 1996.
-It has been successful, so that the population has grown to a total of 369, seventy-four of which live in Arizona.
+It’s been successful, so that the population has grown to a total of 369, seventy-four of which live in Arizona.
 You may get a sighting of them in two areas…

 SAVE THE CONDOR – AND OTHER BIRDS!